 T.S.
 Eliot’s line “humankind cannot bear very much reality” rings true down the centuries and resonates across this web-site.
-But the more we shrink from our reality, acting in flight from it or defiance of it, the more we fail in our duty and threaten the future of our race and our world.
+But the more we shrink from our reality, acting in flight from it or denial or defiance of it, the more we fail in our duty and threaten the future of our race and our world.

 But in this time of extraordinary flux and danger, new connections and bindings have continually to be found, new ways of making and securing community, and securing the individual within community.